donutrj/heartbreaker/content/Core Rules/Player Characters.md

 + Physique
 + Warding
 + Willpower
+### Enemy Saves
+When a character forces an enemy to make a save
 # Classes
 Classes help define the niche that your character fits within.
 Each class has five levels, which are progressed through as your character gains [[experience]].